P-Check: Advancing Personalized Reward Model via Learning to Generate Dynamic Checklist: Introduction

 To tackle these challenges, we introduce \textbf{Preference-Contrastive Criterion Weighting}, a novel checklist training strategy that assigns a personalized weight to each criterion based on its contribution to preference judgments.
 Specifically, to obtain informative personalized contrasts rather than generic quality signals, it first performs \textit{inter-user contrastive sampling}: in addition to the original rejected response, each preference pair is augmented with responses generated for other users with divergent preference axes.
 Then, \textit{personalized saliency scoring} calculates each criterion’s saliency by measuring the marginal drop in the relative separation between the chosen response and its contrastive set when that criterion is ablated from the checklist.
 The resulting scores serve as additional supervision labels for training the checklist generator, which provides more discriminative and personalized signals to the reward prediction.

 We conduct extensive experiments on three personalized reward benchmarks spanning both in-distribution and out-of-distribution (OOD) settings.
 Our evaluation mainly focuses on (1) helpfulness of \textsc{P-check} in assigning accurate reward and (2) the versatility of \textsc{P-Check} in improving personalized alignment.
 Across all benchmarks, \textsc{P-Check} consistently outperforms existing personalized reward models in reward accuracy and shows strong robustness in OOD scenarios.
 We further show that its checklist-based signals are effective both as reward inputs to popular alignment strategies (\textit{i.e.}, DPO and Best-of-$N$ selection) and as a verbal feedback that can be directly returned to the generator, enabling lightweight personalization without policy parameter updates.
+Our contributions are:
-We summarize our contributions as follows: \begin{itemize} \item We propose \textsc{P-Check}, a novel personalized reward modeling framework designed to train a plug-and-play checklist generator that dynamically constructs evaluation criteria for guiding the personalized reward prediction.

-\item To train a reliable checklist generator, we introduce Preference-Contrastive Criterion Weighting, which assigns weights to each checklist criteria based on their discriminative power for personalized judgment.

-\item Extensive experiments on three personalized reward benchmarks shows that \textsc{P-Check} not only improves reward accuracy but also enhances downstream personalized generation, and remains robust in OOD scenarios. \end{itemize}
+\begin{itemize}[leftmargin=*, itemsep=2pt, topsep=2pt, parsep=0pt, partopsep=0pt] \item We propose \textsc{P-Check}, a novel personalized reward modeling framework designed to train a plug-and-play checklist generator that dynamically constructs evaluation criteria for guiding the personalized reward prediction. \item To train a reliable checklist generator, we introduce Preference-Contrastive Criterion Weighting, which assigns weights to each checklist criterion based on their discriminative power for personalized judgment. \item Extensive experiments on three personalized reward benchmarks show that \textsc{P-Check} not only improves reward accuracy but also enhances downstream personalized generation, while remaining robust in OOD scenarios. \end{itemize}